dwebe003/spotifychallenge/README.md

 # Hey there Spotify!
-If you're reading this then, huzzah, you've made it to my GitHub.
+Huzzah, you found my GitHub.

 **If you haven't already seen it, here's a quick "resume website" I made in addition
 to my application. -->** http://spotify-david.me/